divyasri27k/Chatbot_for_Personalized_Learning/README.md

-Chatbot for Personalized Learning
+## Chatbot for Personalized Learning

 Infosys Learning Project (Demo)

+# Requirements
+To run the chatbot, you need the following:

+Python 3.8 or later
+Rasa Open Source
+Streamlit
+Additional libraries as specified in requirements.txt

-Installation
+# Installation

-Prerequisites
+# Prerequisites
    Python 3.10 or later
    Rasa Open Source
    Virtual environment (recommended)

-Setup Instructions
+# Setup Instructions

 1)Clone the Repository: